intelligent-machine-learning/dlrover/atorch/atorch/optimizers/README_AGD.md

 - `clip`: Generally, there's no need to set it, but if you encounter training instability, you can try clip=5.
 - Others: Set them based on general empirical guidelines.

+## Demo
+For a more detailed example, please refer to the [demo](https://github.com/intelligent-machine-learning/dlrover/blob/master/atorch/examples/optimizer/README.md).

 ## AGD's performance on nanoGPT

 Given the popularity of large-scale models, we also tested the effectiveness of AGD on nanoGPT.
 As expected, AGD converges very quickly, providing up to a 1.5x acceleration compared to AdamW.
 This can significantly save training time and reduce training costs.